goanywhere/rex/README.md

 ## Settings

 All settings on Web.*go* utilize system evironment via `os.Environ`.
-By using this approach you can compile your own settings files into the binary package for deployment without exposing the sensitive settings, this also make configuration extremly easy & flexible via both command line & application.
+By using this approach you can compile your own settings files into the binary package for deployment without exposing the sensitive settings, it also makes configuration extremly easy & flexible via both command line & application.

 ``` go
 package main